 So why’s this important?
 Well, if you are looking for a quick way to calm down in a stressful situation, you can simply take conscious control of your breathing.
 This will slow your heart rate down, which will calm the body.
 All you have to do is exhale about twice as long as you inhale, and after a few breaths you will begin to relax.

 Deep breathing calms the sympathetic nervous system, which is the fight or flight mechanism in the body, and it triggers the parasympathetic nervous system, which is known as the rest and digest mechanism.
 Here’s a simple breathing technique that can be practiced any time of the day and in any environment:

 It may be helpful to close your eyes and sit down as this will aid in the relaxation.
+You can place your hand on your chest over your heart, or on the inside part of your wrist (your radial pulse) to physically feel your heartbeat .
 Use this breathing technique throughout the day when you are feeling stressed and need to generate ease within the body.

 Additional Breathing Techniques

 Close your right nostril, inhale through the left nostril, and hold your breath for three seconds.
 Then close your left nostril, exhale through the right one, and hold your breath for three seconds.
 Repeat, alternating nostrils, for a few minutes until you feel calm and relaxed.

 Lie down, stretch out, put your hands on your abdomen, and concentrate on taking slow, deep breaths.
 Breathe in through the nose and out through the mouth for a few minutes.
 Or breathe in and out of your nose, if you prefer.
 Feel your abdomen expand and contract.
 Visualize your lungs full of air after each inhalation and completely empty after each exhalation.
 Don’t worry about how long you inhale or exhale; let it occur naturally.